Our Commitment

 9. Listening to the Body

-We believe people are capable of noticing how alcohol affects them without being told what to think.
-Experiences like poor sleep, low energy, anxiety, or a hangover are often the body’s own feedback ~ gentle signals that something may not be serving us well.
+We believe people are capable of noticing how alcohol affects them.
+Experiences like poor sleep, low energy, anxiety or a hangover are often the body’s own feedback.
 Rather than using fear or extreme messaging, we encourage reflection on these lived experiences, helping people make informed choices that feel right for them.